 CMP rated cables are known as plenum rated cables.
 Plenum areas are sections in your home or building where air flow is current.
 Areas that would circulate the air such as AC systems would be an example of plenum areas.This cable is constructed with the highest fire retardant rating and materials making it suitable for home, office and buildings.
 Generally the most expensive cable because of its ability to reduce the amount of smoke emitted and spread of fire.

-Quality is definitely keys when it comes to these cables and that is why we always recommend to go with certified and tested cables.
+Quality is definitely important when it comes to these cables and that is why we always recommend to go with certified and tested cables.
+If only there was a place to get those kind of cables :)

 What is the speed difference of Cat5e and Cat6?